Menu

 Juneau's most popular attraction (and the most easily accessible Alaska glacier) is the mighty, magnificent Mendenhall Glacier, located just 13 miles from downtown Juneau and only a few minutes from the airport.

+Please see this important Mendenhall Glacier Update.
 The Mendenhall is just one of the 38 major glaciers that flow from the Juneau Icefield, an expanse of interconnected glaciers that sits just behind the mountains next to Juneau.
 The Icefield covers more than 1,500 square miles and runs from the Taku River inlet east of town to Skagway, 90 miles northwest.
 Now that's one big ice cube.

 You have lots of options if you want to explore our glaciers.
 You can actually drive to the Mendenhall Glacier, but ground tour companies offer trips as well.
 Once you're there, the Forest Service operates an excellent walk-up visitor center.
 The center provides regular updates about the glacier and surrounding area -- check it out.